hippie68/sfo/README.md

 You can also overwrite existing data, for example:

     sfo -w param.sfo app_type 2

+To overwrite integer data, use regular decimal numbers (not 0x...).

 Known issues:
 - Overwriting PKG files directly may result in a broken PKG.
 Writing the original values will restore the PKG.